Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 - the results of the initial bellwether trials.

 Despite all these variables that will impact the eventual payout value on Paraquat cases, our lawyers estimate a reasonable individual Parkinson’s disease settlement payouts.
-We do this by looking at settlement payouts in prior mass torts.
+Our lawyers do this by looking at settlement payouts in prior mass torts and an assessment of the likelihood a jury would find the Paraquat defendants responsible.
 Our attorneys also look at the settlement compensation for Parkinson’s disease in tort cases generally.

 Based on these points of comparison, our Paraquat lawyers think that the likely settlement payout on Paraquat claims will be as follows: